fedotxxl/grails-config-annotation/README.md

 }
 ```
-In this case value of config variable `app.myVariable` or default value `-1` will be casted to `Integer` type.
+In this case value of config variable `app.myVariable` or default value `-1` will be type casted to `Integer` type.

 Code reloading
 ---------------
 This plugin supports development with enabled code reloading (`grails run-app`) - variable values should be updated as you expect it.
-Variable value should be updated in following cases:
+Variable value should be updated in the following cases:

 *   When you add/remove annotated variable
 *   When you change config variable value in `Config.groovy`